 E-Safety Policy

-The purpose of this policy is to set out how we ensure our use of the Internet and all other forms of electronic communication is safe and appropriate.
+The purpose of this policy is to set out how we ensure our use of the Internet and all other forms of digital technology and electronic communication is safe and appropriate.

-This policy should be read in conjunction with our Mobile Phones and Social Media and Safeguarding Policies as well as the Internet and Email policy and the Privacy Notice in our Staff Handbook.
+This policy should be read in conjunction with our Mobile Phones and Social Media and Safeguarding Policies as well as the Internet and Email policy in the Staff Handbook and the Privacy Notice on the Bristol Childcare website.

 OUR ETHOS